 The club is structured into two sections, Club and Competitive.
 Club is for swimmers who aim at club and league gala’s with a training commitment of up to three sessions a week.
 Competitive is for swimmers who want to work towards County, Regional and National level swimming with a training commitment of 4 or more sessions a week.

 Club Squad – (6-16yrs).
 Swimmers can take part in up to three sessions a week with the main focus on stroke work, technique, dives and turns.
-Swimmers compete in club and league galas across the local area; specifically the five round Novice League at Christchurch.
+Swimmers compete in club and league galas across the local area.

 Competitive – This section comprises of Junior County (8-12yrs),County (12-18yrs), Junior Performance (9-12yrs) and Performance (12-18yrs).
 Swimmers take part in a minimum of four sessions a week through to a six day a week training program in Performance for swimmers aiming at Regional and National qualification.
 The focus in this section is twofold, high level technique for racing and physical conditioning for performing based on a swimmers stage of development.
 The program runs in line with LTAD (Long Term Athlete Development) which means swimmers receive the right type and volume of training throughout the growth and development years.
 Swimmers in this section regularly compete in ASA licensed open meets where electronic timing is used and swimmers times are recorded on the ASA rankings.
 Swimmers are aiming at achieving qualification at major events in the British Swimming structure starting with Hampshire County Championship through to Nationals.